lorena57/FetchRewards_SE_FE/README.md

 # FetchRewards_SE_FE

-Functions written to remove falsy values from the given array and data is sorted by 'listId' and then by 'name'.
+Functions written to remove falsy values from the given array, data is sorted by 'listId' and then by 'name'.